oracle-livelabs/partner-solutions/oci-observability-management-database-management/iam/iam.md

 	Allow group 'DBMGMT_LiveLabs_Group' to use external-database-family in tenancy where any {target.compartment.name = 'LiveLabs'}
 	Allow group 'DBMGMT_LiveLabs_Group' to use autonomous-database-family in tenancy where any {target.compartment.name = 'LiveLabs'}
 	Allow group 'DBMGMT_LiveLabs_Group' to manage virtual-network-family in tenancy where any {target.compartment.name = 'LiveLabs'}
-	Allow group 'DBMGMT_LiveLabs_Group' to manage secret-family in tenancy where any {target.compartment.name = 'LiveLabs'}
+	Allow group 'DBMGMT_LiveLabs_Group' to manage secret-family in tenancy where any {target.compartment.name = 'LiveLabs'}</copy>
 	```

 ## Acknowledgements